 While we have a diverse roster of digital products within the O3 Labs division, we selected two specifically to showcase during Innovation Day.
 Attendees were then given the opportunity to try out two of our projects: Barista and Moods.

-Barista, is a web app that analyzes your digital social footprint and technology to predict your morning coffee.
-Utilizing IBM Watson’s Personality Insights API and an algorithm that analyzes different types of coffee roasts, Barista predicts coffee selections and provides personalized coffee recommendations based on personality insights.
+Barista, is a web app that analyzes your digital social footprint to predict your morning coffee preference.
+Utilizing IBM Watson’s Personality Insights API, the Barista algorithm predicts coffee roasts and provides personalized coffee recommendations based on your digital social footprint.

 How did we build Barista?